chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 If an incoming request contains no token, the request is denied from accessing any resources.
 If the request contains a token, the server side code will check if the information inside corresponds to an authorised user.
 If not, the request is denied.

 ### Security Claims:
-**Cross-Origin Resource Sharing (CORS)** will not be a potential area for exploit.
+**Cross-Site Request Forgery (CSRF)** will not be possible too as we are using token-based authentication in the form of JSON Web Token (JWT).

-The JWT will be:
+The JWT is:
 1. Signed with HMAC algorithm to prevent data tampering, thus preserving **integrity**
 1. Sent via HTTPS to ensure **confidentiality** of the data in the token
+1. (Jiahui: Elaborate the use of Session)

 In addition, using HTTPS as our only mode of transfer across channels will prevent any potential leaks from HTML5 Web Storage during transfers.
 It also serves as a more efficient method to ensure traffic is encrypted instead of having to deploy encryption algorithms when transferring over unsecured HTTP routes.

-The backend server will also only limit connection to our frontend server by specifying the IP address which it is on, hence other malicious sites would be blocked by the CORS origin policy.
+**Cross-Origin Resource Sharing (CORS)** will not be a potential area for exploit.
+The backend server limits only connection to our frontend server by specifying the IP address which it is on, hence other malicious sites would be blocked by the CORS origin policy.

 ### Security for Server & Database Communication

 ### Security Claims:
-We will be protecting our system by:
+We protect our system by:
 1. Using HTTPS to ensure confidentiality and integrity in data transfer.
 1. Allowing only `jpg`, `png`, `txt`, `csv`, `mp4` files to be uploaded to the database.
 1. Running an anti-virus check when a new data file is uploaded.
-1. Sanitising user input.
-This helps to prevent **SQL injections** & **Cross-Site Scripting (XSS)** (especially if the input field is a custom type, such as JSON).

 ---